masneyb/weather-station/README.md

 An extensible analog and digital data collector for the Raspberry Pi with the following features:

+* Supports various types of sensors and pins:
   * Supports logging raw values from digital or analog pins.
   * Supports logging the number of times that a digital pin either goes high or low.
-Some sensors, such as rain gauges and wind anemometers, use a reed switch and it is up to the microcontroller to count the number of times the pin changes state.
+Some sensors, such as rain gauges and wind anemometers, use a reed switch and it is up to the microcontroller to count the number of times that the pin changes state.
   * Supports 4 different temperature and humidity sensors: DHT11, DHT22,
     DS18B20 and TMP36 (analog).
 Supports multiple temperature units.
 * Supports returning the data in JSON, YAML, CSV, XML, and RRD.
 RRDtool can be used to graph the data over time.
 It also supports writing multiple files from a single sensor reading.
-For example, you may want to write the values to a RRD database and also to a JSON file that you can put inside your web root.
+For example, you may want to write the readings to a RRD database and also to a JSON file inside your web root.
 * Some sensors can occasionally return erratic readings that cause large spikes or dips in your graphs.
-You can set optionally valid thresholds to ignore these erroneous readings.
+You can optionally set valid thresholds to ignore these erroneous readings.
-* It also supports taking multiple samples to help smooth the results.
+* Supports taking multiple samples to help smooth the results.
 This is particularly useful when reading from some types of analog sensors.
-See the examples below in the usage for some use cases.
+For example, you can tell the program to take 1000 samples from a sensor, discard the 400 samples that are the outliers and return the mean of the remaining 600 samples.

 ## Usage